publishpress/PublishPress-Blocks/src/readme.txt

   * Add: Extend supported blocks setting to support blocks not listed in Block access
   * Fix: Authors and Series order by from Content Display make some legacy widgets to disappear in frontend
   * Fix: Allow to enable Container block through Block access
+  * Fix: Cropped read more link when having padding in Content Display block

 = 2.14.1 - 3 Aug 2022 =
   * Add: Pre-populate title and text with image properties from media library (title, alt, caption and description) for Images Slider block